StackThrower/chess-knight-short-path/README.md

 ### Summary
 - The code contains some FIXME comments and Suppressed annotations because of lack of time.
 These parts of the system can be improved in case with additional time.
 - For next version I'd propose to implement Dijkstra's algorithm for finding the shortest paths.
+- Additionally it would be correct to cover all system with test coverage more than expected level.